barbariska108/terraform-aws-testlab/README.md

 ## Modules
 - awesome_ec2
-It's used for EC2 Instance creation
+It's used for EC2 Instance creation, in furure it will be can create a IAM policies for the SSM and CloudWatch
 - awesome_vpc
 This module needed for network creation:
 It contains creation of the VPC, Elastic IP, public/private subnets, Route Table and NAT Gateway